DaveParr/Pokemon_FieldStudies/_posts/2016-04-02-ridiculous.md

 date: 2016-04-02
 ---

-What follows is a transcription of the first known efforts of Pokemon Field Studies by Professor dsparks:
+What follows is a transcription of the first known efforts of Pokemon Field Studies by Professor dsparks

+---

 Truly the most ridiculous thing I could think of.
 Change to FALSE if you don't want packages installed.